MicrosoftDocs/quantum-docs/articles/contributing-pull-requests.md

 ## How to make a pull request ##

 There are two main ways to make a pull request.
 For small changes that only affect a single file, the GitHub web interface can be used to make a pull request entirely online.
+You can access the GitHub web interface by:

-Simply navigate to the file you want to edit and use the edit icon.
+- Navigating to the file in the GitHub repository and selecting the edit icon.
+- Navigating to the public-facing documentation page on *docs.microsoft.com* and selecting the edit icon.
+For more information, see [Quick edits to documentation](https://docs.microsoft.com/contribute/#quick-edits-to-documentation).
+-
 For more complicated contributions, it's most often easier to clone the repository to your local computer to prepare for a pull request first.

 <!--